Montinola steps down from RCI amid ownership squabble

-Aurelio Montinola III has stepped down from his position as Independent Director of the Roxas and Company, Inc. (RCI), the holding firm of the Roxas Group of Companies, in time after a real estate firm associated with his wife acquired significant stakes in the company.
+Aurelio Montinola III has quit his position as independent director of Roxas Group of Companies’ holding firm, Roxas and Company, Inc. (RCI), after a real estate firm associated with his wife acquired significant stakes in the company.

-RCI confirmed on Wednesday that it received the resignation of Montinola dated 6 May.
+RCI confirmed on Wednesday that it has received Montinola’s resignation dated 6 May.

 “Montinola has been an independent director of the Company since 2017.
 The Company recently sold treasury shares to a real estate company associated with his wife, which consequently disqualifies him from serving the company as an independent director,” RCI informed the local bourse.

-Last Tuesday, the cash-strapped RCI disclosed that it received P500 million from Stonebridge Corp., a company chaired by Gizela "Ging" Gonzalez-Montinola, for the sale of about 9 percent of the company, covering about 250 million shares.
+Last Tuesday, the cash-strapped RCI disclosed that it received P500 million from Stonebridge Corp., a company chaired by Gizela "Ging" Gonzalez-Montinola, for nine percent of the company equivalent to some 250 million shares.

 The acquisition made Stonebridge the third largest group of shareholders in RCI, after the founding of Roxas-Elizalde families and businessman Leandro Leviste.